billgreenwald/pgltools/README.md

 ## 2D Operations:

 ![pgltools merge](/Images/Merge.PNG?raw=true)
 Merges adjacent loci within a pgl file.
 Requires sorted input.
 All operations can only utilize the annotation columns, except count.
 If no annotations are present in the file, count can be used by passing -c 0.
 If annotations are present, use any annotation column or -c 0.
+A header will be automatically generated labeling the file with the operations used.
 Syntax:
 ```
 pgltools merge [options]
 ```